 As a society, we all learn to work with others.
 Mutual respect, cooperation and sharing are important values in any social experience.
 The ability to work with and for others is an important part of the learning process.
 Any inappropriate or disrespectful behaviour will be dealt with so that the well-being and security of everyone in the society is ensured.

 Each member of Surrey Symphony Society can achieve excellence by committing to respectful and responsible behaviour, and by putting forth one’s best effort.

 Consideration, courtesy and respect must be shown to all students, parents/guardians, conductors and visitors to the Society.
 Swearing, bullying, harassment, racism, vandalism and stealing are not acceptable actions by any members of our Society.

 Be prepared for rehearsal.
-Bring your instrument, music in your music folder, a pencil and music
+Bring your instrument, music in your music folder, a pencil and music stands as instructed.

 Be seated and ready to play.
 Arrive 15 minutes early prior to the posted rehearsal time in order to tune your instrument and be ready for instruction.

 Give your full attention to the conductor.
 Do not speak or play your instrument while the conductor is instructing you or other orchestra members.

 Minor disciplinary issues will be discussed with the student directly without involving or notifying parents/guardians.
 Parents should be aware that a disciplined student may be asked to leave rehearsal if the conductor decides this would be best for the group; that is, the student will be removed from the rehearsal for the day and parents/guardians will be notified to pick up their child.
 Progressive discipline could result in a student being removed from the Society.

 Each member of the orchestra is expected to take private lessons.

 Each member is expected to practice to prepare for rehearsals.